FilouPlains/perfassess/README.md

 ## 📒 Description

-**This module permit to evaluate the performance of a given function and create Plotly bar plot.**
+**This module permit to evaluate the performance of a given function and create Plotly bar plot.
+Check the documentation at [https://filouplains.github.io/perfassess/](https://filouplains.github.io/perfassess/).**

 ## 🗄 Dependencies

-To run this software, you will need `python ≥ 3.10` and this next module:
+To run this software, you will need `python ≥ 3.11` and this next module:

 - `numpy ≥ 1.26.0`
 - `plotly ≥ 5.19.0`